vamolessa/pepper/README.md

 (I'm currently refactoring the platform layer.
 So we have to first finish this cleanup before we're able to continue adding features)

-### An opinionated modal editor to simplify code editing from the terminal
+### A simple and opinionated modal code editor for your terminal

 ![main screenshot](.github/screenshots/main.png)